 The main Hue Bridge mode involves installing a Hue Bridge into your home network, which may involve plugging it into your router or a network switch elsewhere in your house:

-This Hue Bridge speaks ‘Zigbee’, which is like WiFi but more geared towards smart homes.
+This Philips hue bridge speaks ‘Zigbee’, which is like WiFi but more geared towards smart homes.
 All your Hue lights and accessories can connect to this, and you can then configure and control them via the Hue app (or via your smart speakers).

 Once the Hue Bridge is setup, launch the Hue app and go to Settings and then Accessory Setup: